IBM/aspera-cli/docs/README.erb.md

 For `boot` method: (will be removed in future)

-- Open a Web Browser
+- As user: Open a Web Browser
 - Start developer mode
 - Login to Faspex 5
 - Find the first API call with `Authorization` header, and copy the value of the token (series of base64 values with dots)